Quantum Techniques for Stochastic Mechanics: Dirichlet operators and electrical circuits

 \begin{itemize} \item a \href{http://en.wikipedia.org/wiki/Markov\_process}{Markov process} describing the random walk of a classical particle on the graph. and \item a \href{http://en.wikipedia.org/wiki/Stone\%27s\_theorem\_on\_one-parameter\_unitary\_groups}{1-parameter unitary group} describing the motion of a quantum particle on the graph. \end{itemize}

 That's sort of neat, so it's natural to wonder what are \emph{all} the operators that are both infinitesimal stochastic and self-adjoint.
 They're called `Dirichlet operators', and at least in the finite-dimensional case we're considering, they're easy to completely understand.
 Even better, it turns out they describe electrical circuits made of resistors!
+Let's take a lowbrow attitude and think of a linear operator $H\colon \mathbb{C}^n \to \mathbb{C}^n$ as an $n \times n$ matrix with entries $H_{i j}$.
+Then: